times/times-visuals/packages/script-loader/README.md

-# [Times Visuals] Script Loader
+# Script Loader

-> Simple React component for loading a script before rendering it's children
+> Simple React component for loading a script before rendering its children

 ## Installation